* What's the basic goal here?

 * What role can the NHCDC play in research?

 It enables more effective targeting of new research.
-By identifying real data gaps -- elements whose status is unknown -- research can be targeted to fill these gaps and can add something new to knowledge of the country's biodiversity rather than duplicating efforts made in the past.
+By identifying real data gaps -- elements whose status is unknown -- research can be targeted to fill these gaps and can add something new to knowledge of the jurisdiction's biodiversity rather than duplicating efforts made in the past.
 This method of targeting new research work is more rational than present methods which generally are not judged by any standard and simply reflect the personal interests of a given researcher.
 In fact, when data gaps are demonstrated quantitatively, as only a NHCDC can, almost all individual researchers prefer to pursue efforts which help close these gaps and which thus are additive to the work of other scientists.

 * Is the NHCDC local or international?